Coconut oil is a real multi-tasker. You can use it to prepare food with, for skin and hair treatments, for oil pulling and many other things.

 Using coconut oil as a moisturizer helps eliminate dead skin cells and minimize wrinkles and lines.
 If you’ve stayed a tiny bit too long in the sun, it helps relieve the sunburn – especially combined with Aloe Vera.

-Here is a DIY recipe for a great natural coconut oil moisturizer.
+Here is a DIY recipe for a great natural moisturizer with Aloe Vera and coconut oil.

 25. Mouthwash / Oil pulling

 Oil pulling is an ancient Ayurvedic practice of swishing oil in your mouth to clean it from bacteria and toxins.
 It helps remove plaque, get healthier gums, whiter teeth, fresher breath and aids in body detox.

 Coconut oil is especially suitable for oil pulling because of its antibacterial, antiviral, anti-parasitic and anti-fungal properties.